affanadly/Ellipse-Fit-Uncertainty/README.md

 ## Related publication

-The code was developed for (To be added).
+The code was developed for fitting of double bowshock maser features in the high-mass protostar AFGL 5142 (See [Rosli et al., 2023](https://arxiv.org/abs/2311.17636)).

 ## Usage